etnichols/etnichols.github.io/src/pages/2017-10-15---blog-redesign-with-gatsby/index.md

 This site is a fork of the [Gatsby Remark example website][21], with some small tweaks to the layouts and fonts used.
 It's simple and I like it.
 The source code is available [here][24].

 ## Wrap Up
 In an otherwise crowded arena of static site generators, Gatsby stands out as a great resource for React-fans.
-It's easy to learn, offers a plethora of plugins for customizing your posts and pages, and is well-documented (Thank you Kyle and Gatsby contributors!).
+It's easy to learn, offers a plethora of plugins for customizing posts and pages, and is well-documented (Thank you Kyle and Gatsby contributors!).
 I'm excited to see how the framework and community around it grow.

 [1]: https://www.gatsbyjs.org/blog/2017-09-21-community-roundup-1/
 [2]: https://daringfireball.net/projects/markdown/syntax